joelparkerhenderson/architecture-decision-record/README.md

 <a name="introduction"><h2>Introduction</h2></a>

-An architectural decision (AD) is a software design choice that addresses a significant requirement.
+An architectural decision (AD) is a software design choice that addresses a significant requiremen.t

+An architectural decision record (ADR) is a way to track an AD, such as by writing notes, or logging information.

 An architecturally significant requirement (ASR) is a requirement that has a measurable effect on a software system’s architecture.

-These are within the topic of architectural knowledge management (AKM).
+All these are within the topic of architectural knowledge management (AKM).

+The goal of this document is to provide a fast overview of ADRs, how to create them, and where to look for more information.

+<a name="contributing"><h2>Contributing</h2></a>

+Your comments and suggestions are welcome.

+You can open a GitHub issue, or create a pull request, or email joel@joelparkerhenderson.com.

 <a name="implementation"><h2>Simple start</h2></a>